Mr Marvin Hao Wu

 Marvin Hao Wu's PhD is financially supported by Faculty of Arts Doctoral Bursary, the University of Auckland

 2015 Auckland War Memorial Museum Nancy Bamford Research Grant, AWMM

 2015 Faculty of Arts Doctoral Research Fund, the University of Auckland

 2015 School of Humanities Research Fund, the University of Auckland

 Marvin Hao Wu's doctoral research has been offered official supports from four museums, namely Te Papa, AWMM, the Palace Museum, and National Museum of China.
 The questionnaire surveys, interviews and data analysis have been completed with the Museums.
 All of those research activities were fully covered by the aforementioned grants.

-From October 2014, Hao Wu started his Research Assistant position for Professor Elizabeth Rankin in the project - 'Michael Shepherd’s New Zealand Icons: Reinventing History Painting' which is funded by General Faculty of Arts Research Development Fund, the University of Auckland.
+In October 2014, Hao Wu started his Research Assistant position for Professor Elizabeth Rankin in the project - 'Michael Shepherd’s New Zealand Icons: Reinventing History Painting' which is funded by General Faculty of Arts Research Development Fund, the University of Auckland.

 Areas of expertise

 Quantitative and Qualitative Data Analysis, Questionnaire Survey, Research Project Management, Museums and Tourism, Museum Visitor Experience, the Representation of Culture in Museum Practice, Tourist Behaviour and Experiences.